 When browsing some of the top websites, the experience feels seamless, almost intuitive at first sight.
 That is primarily thanks to the web designers behind those designs, but it is not entirely fair to compare or compete with top-class sites.
 However, it is reasonable to use the resources that you have to improve your own website UX.

-One of the key things about a truly refined design is that it doesn’t make the user question the intention behind a particular element or feature.
-If visitors who come to your pages have to scroll up and down to figure out how to move forward with their needs, then your design is not living up to professional standards.
+One of the key things about truly refined design is that it doesn’t make the user question the intent behind a particular element or feature.
+If visitors who come to your website have to scroll up and down to figure out how to move forward with their needs, your design is not living up to professional standards.

-User experience design doesn’t apply only to a landing page or the signup form.
-UX design encapsulates the whole of your website and application design so that no matter which page a user is browsing, it feels connected to the rest of what your site has to offer.
-It’s confusing for a user to browse your site only to be faced with different variations of page designs, which can easily obscure the overall browsing experience.
+User experience design doesn’t only apply to a landing page or the signup form.
+UX design encapsulates your entire website and application design so that all of the pages feel connected.
+It’s confusing for a user to browse your site only to face different variations of page designs, which can easily conceal the overall browsing experience.

-This is in particular true for the rapid growth of mobile design.
-Even just a few years ago, not many designers were worried about having to create a seamless mobile experience for their users, whereas today you can’t tell a difference between a mobile or a desktop website, because both have become interconnected for the sake of providing a wholesome user experience.
+This is even more relevant now with the current focus on mobile-friendly design.
+A few years ago, not many designers were worried about creating a seamless mobile experience for their users.
+In contrast, today, you can’t tell the difference between a mobile or a desktop website because both have become interconnected for the sake of providing a consistent user experience.

 Things to consider:

-Is the color scheme sitewide, and does it flow throughout all of your pages?
+Is the color scheme consistent sitewide, and does it flow throughout all of your pages?

 Are you using specific keywords to highlight different parts of your design features?

 Does your mobile website have the same features as the desktop version?

 “To be a great designer, you need to look a little deeper into how people think and act.” – Paul Boag, Co-Founder of Headscape Limited.